chef-boneyard/knife-acl/README.md

 Remove group or client with NAME from the PERM access control entry of the specified object.
 Objects are specified by the combination of their type and name.
 See the `knife acl show` documentation above for the permitted types.
-See the `knife acl add` documentation abouve for the permitted `PERMS`s.
+See the `knife acl add` documentation above for the permitted `PERMS`s.

 For example, use the following command to remove the superuser group's ability to delete the node called "api.example.com":

     knife acl remove node api.exmaple.com delete group superusers

 ## TODO